tomcuel/Boulogne_Half_Marathon_Analysis/README.md

 ## Virtual Environnment and Librairies
-Since the libraries are not installed on my Mac, I need to set up a virtual environment to access and use the required libraries, here is how to do :
+Since the libraries are not installed on my Mac, I need to set up a virtual environment to access and use the **required libraries**, here is how to do :

 Creating the virtual environnment
 ```